jeanmrtns/easy-quant-test-front/README.md

 yarn dev
 ```

+# You must create a new .env.local using the .env.example variables.
+# The Database used for getting login informations is the MongoDB Atlas.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.